pfmack/100DaysOfCode/README.md

 Day8 - of #100DaysOfCode worked on the hope the small to do list in JavaScript I started on Day 7.
 Still reading Eloquent JavaScript.

+Day 9 - of #100DaysOfCode continued working on the small to do list in JavasSript I started on Day 7 with Gordon Zhu Practical JavaScript course.
+This version of the app has a user interface.

+Day 10 - of #100DaysOfCode I finished version 9 of my JavaScript to do list app completed.

+Day 11 - of #100DaysOfCode I finished the To Do List app.
+I plan to revisit and design a more user friendly UI.

+Day 12 - of #100DaysOfCode I've focused on my new design for my portfolio built in Bootstrap 4 coding it from a Photoshop design comp I created.